-Augusta University is about to roll out some major parking changes.
+This summer, Augusta University rolled out some major parking changes.

-Starting as early as Monday, May 8, the University is implementing some new parking rules and regulations for faculty, staff and students.
-Some of the changes include a change in parking permit rates, the length of time your permit is active and new parking rules.
+Beginning in May, the University implemented new parking rules and regulations for faculty, staff and students.
+Some of the changes include parking permit rates, the length of time your permit is active and new parking rules.

-Beginning July 1, drivers will no longer be allowed to back into parking spots.
-This is because of the implementation of a new license place recognition system, which requires enforcement to read a legal plate.
+Beginning July 1, drivers were no longer allowed to back into parking spots.
+This is because of the implementation of a new license plate recognition system, which requires enforcement to read a legal plate.

-There will also be some new parking rules regarding several lots.
+There are also some new parking rules regarding several lots.

 Lot 3, the parking lot in front of the Health Sciences Student Center, will return to being a visitor pay lot.
 New entry gates and an automated payment gate at the exit have been installed, and will become operational starting May 14.
 The rate will remain the same at $1.00 per 30 minutes.